Monteeee/car_demo/README.md

 ## Configurations

-When started, both of the simulator and live plot will read the configuration in [config.ini](https://github.com/txzhao/car_demo/blob/master/car_demo/src/configs/config.ini).
+When started, both of the simulator and live plot will first read the configurations in [config.ini](https://github.com/txzhao/car_demo/blob/master/car_demo/src/configs/config.ini).
 This file contains all the related parameters of the simulator, live plot and controllers.
-By simply changing them, different control performances could be achieved.
+You can try tuning these parameters to see how they may influence the performances in simulation.

 ## Logs

 The states of RCV are stored in a .csv file in [/logs](https://github.com/txzhao/car_demo/tree/master/car_demo/src/logs).
-You can retrieve them and use them to further verify your controller.
+You can retrieve and use them to further verify your controller.